 e) Right to object Where we are using your information on the basis of public interest or our legitimate interests (see paragraph 4), you have the right to object to this at any time by contacting us using the contact details set out below.

-f) Withdrawal of consent Where you have given your consent to us using your information (e.g. for marketing purposes), you have the right to alter your preferences or withdraw this consent at any time by contacting us using the contact details set out below or, where applicable, through managing your preferences through your online account with us or clicking the 'unsubscribe' link.
+f) Withdrawal of consent Where you have given your consent to us using your information (e.g. for marketing purposes), you have the right to alter your preferences or withdraw this consent at any time by contacting us using the contact details set out below or, where applicable, through managing your preferences through your online account with us or clicking the 'unsubscribe' link included within each marketing communication.
 This will not affect the lawfulness of any use of your information that we make before you amend your preferences or withdraw your consent.

 If you have any questions or complaints about our use of your information, please contact our Data Manager on email@example.com or at Chase House, 16 The Parks, Newton-Le-Willows, Merseyside WA12 0JQ.

 We hope that our Data Manager can resolve any query or concern you raise about our use of your information but you can also contact the Information Commissioner at ico.org.uk/concerns/ or telephone: 0303 123 1113 for further information about your rights and how to make a formal complaint.